 Cryptocurrencies can no doubt make you rich, but only if you choose the right coins.
-Similarly, you must choose the right exchange to buy and sell coins in order to ring in higher profits.
-Two bigwigs in the world of cryptocurrencies are Bitstamp and Kraken.
+Similarly, you must choose the right exchange to buy and sell coins in order to bring in higher profits.
+The two bigwigs in the world of cryptocurrencies are Bitstamp and Kraken.
 If you want to better understand these two exchanges in terms of their similarities and differences then read on.

 Similarities and differences